sunrivse/sunrivse/README.md

 this is important!! please listen!!
 ——————————————————————————————————-——-
 I am currently experiencing significant stress due to a recurring issue.
 I often feel depressed and seek comfort by cuddling with individuals with whom I am comfortable, particularly those I trust, rather than with strangers.
 It is important to note that when I am feeling down, I typically choose to sit beside my closest friends or family members.
 However, despite my efforts to manage my emotions, I frequently find myself overwhelmed, which has understandably impacted my interactions with others.
-Regrettably, I have already lost two important relationships as a result of this situation.
+Regrettably, I have already lost two important friendships as a result of this situation.

 ⎯⎯ ୨ Bipolar ୧ ⎯